 Available Seat-Kilometres – ASK

-The passenger Load Factor reached 54.1% in January 2021, -3.4 percentage points lower than the previous month.
-As air travel demand fell faster than capacity, the January LF deteriorated to the lowest level since May 2020, and was -26.2 percentage points lower than the rate in the same period of 2020.
+The passenger Load Factor reached 64.5% in January 2022, -7.8 percentage points lower than the previous month.
+Load factor fell significantly as air travel demand declined more than capacity.
+As a result, the January LF was -15.1 percentage points below the 2019 level.

 Freight Tonne-Kilometres – FTK

 World freight traffic reported a growth of +2.7% in January 2022 (compared to 2019), -6.2 percentage points down from the growth in the previous month.
 Air cargo growth has been volatile in the last few months and slowed down remarkably, affected by both the Omicron outbreak and the decrease in export after the peak year-end consumer events.